 Who Constructs The Toilets?

-With the introduction of the Swachh Bharat Abhiyaan within the sphere of governance, and popular media hopping onto the same bandwagon with films like Toilet-Ek Prem Katha, the broader project to sanitize the country—mostly the rural India—often become restricted within these spaces.
+With the introduction of the Swachh Bharat Abhiyaan within the sphere of governance, and popular media hopping onto the same bandwagon with films like Toilet-Ek Prem Katha, the broader project to sanitize the country—mostly rural India—often become restricted within these spaces.
 However, on the other side of the spectrum, toilets in urban spaces are collectively assumed to be functional, simply by their existence in the public.

-Research has depicted the Swachh Bharat Abhiyaan as successful cleanliness mission—”The Research Institute for Compassionate Economics surveyed 3,235 households in four states in north India in 2014 and 2018.
+Research has depicted the Swachh Bharat Abhiyaan as a successful cleanliness mission—”The Research Institute for Compassionate Economics surveyed 3,235 households in four states in north India in 2014 and 2018.
 It found open defecation had reduced by 26 percentage points in the four years since Swachh Bharat was launched, with access to household toilets shooting up from 37% in 2014 to 71% in 2018,” reported Quartz India.

-However, despite those numbers, the initiative has received criticism from the civil society for an overhyped publicity of the mission declaring the country as “open defecation free” as well as for manipulating subsequent data, and for failing to provide access to water and sewerage.
+However, despite those numbers, the initiative has received criticism from civil society for overhyped publicity of the mission declaring the country as “open defecation free” as well as for manipulating subsequent data, and for failing to provide access to water and sewerage.
 “New study by a team from the Research Institute for Compassionate Economics (RICE) suggests that 44% of the rural population in Bihar, Madhya Pradesh, Uttar Pradesh, and Rajasthan still defecate in the open,“ LiveMint reports.
-Along with this, toilets both in urban and rural areas have not been followed up to keep a check at its functionality with respect to water supply, sewerage and drainage systems.
+Along with this, toilets, both in urban and rural areas have not been followed up to keep a check on its functionality with respect to water supply, sewerage and drainage systems.

-Who Cleans/Maintains The Toilets?
+Who Cleans/Maintains the Toilets?

 While such initiatives by the government should be encouraged to certain extents, in order to ensure cleaner environments, better sewage systems and common health, one needs to go beyond these obvious developmental goals and look at the structural arrangement of the system of sanitation.
 It is important to determine the caste and class compositions of the group of people who maintain the entire system, or in other words, on whose unpaid or underpaid labour is the entire system affixed—the Dalits.